 Early Life

-Alain Bouchard was born in Chicoutimi, Quebec, in 1949, into a family with six children.
-His father, an excavation company owner, faced financial difficulties, leading to the family's relocation to a mobile home.
-Despite these hardships, Bouchard developed a strong work ethic.
+Alain Bouchard was born in Chicoutimi, Quebec, in 1949, into a devout Catholic family.
+His father, an excavation company owner, faced bankruptcy, which led the family to relocate to a mobile home.
+This experience instilled in Bouchard a strong work ethic, a value he learned from his father.
+At a young age, Bouchard worked as a stock boy at his brother's store.

 Rise to Success